SiegeEngineers/aoe2map/README.md

   length by klicking/tapping on the description text.
 - The mappack generator now generates the probabilities for each map more evenly
 - Fixed an issue with tag names containing leading or trailing spaces
+- Fix changelog field: Should be optional in new map form

 ### 18.9.7